hubble-works/pim/SPEC.md

     output: ./output
     strategy: flatten  # or omit for directories, as this is the default
     include:
-      - files:
-          - prompts/system.txt
+      - "prompts/system.txt"
-          - prompts/user.txt
+      - "prompts/user.txt"
-          - deep/nested/config.yaml
+      - "deep/nested/config.yaml"

 # Results in:
 # ./output/system.txt